 After upgrading a test Deck from OS version 3.3.2 to 3.3.3, the following things were broken: Plucky, Firefox, Chrome, and Brave (in other words, everything installed by means other than the Discover store).

 Recovery is rather simple, though.
-In case you find yourself without internet, it may be beneficial to save the following bash commands to a text file in the home directory.
+In case you find yourself unable to access this page, it may be beneficial to save the following bash commands to a text file in the home directory.
+You should also leave plucky-install.tar in your Downloads folder.

 sudo steamos-readonly disable